bparanj/crystal/electronics/components/resistor-qna.md

 - Tolerance: Tolerance refers to how precise the resistance value is compared to its labeled value.
 A lower tolerance means greater accuracy, which is important in precision circuits.
 - Temperature Coefficient: The temperature coefficient tells you how the resistance value changes with temperature.
 If your circuit is exposed to significant temperature variations, choose a resistor with good temperature stability.

-## How to Identify a Faulty Resistor

 To check if a resistor is working properly, you can:

 - Use a Multimeter: A multimeter can measure resistance and compare it to the resistor's expected value.
 If the measured value is significantly different, the resistor may be faulty.
 - Visual Inspection: Look for physical damage such as burns, cracks, or discoloration, which could indicate that the resistor has failed.
 - Circuit Performance: If the circuit isn’t functioning correctly, a faulty resistor could be the cause.
 Measuring the voltage drop across the resistor can also help identify issues.

-## Where Does the Name "Resistor" Come From?

 The name "resistor" comes from its primary function—to resist the flow of electric current.
 By providing resistance, it helps control the current and maintain the safe operation of other components in the circuit.

-## Evolution of Resistors

 Resistors have evolved significantly over time to become more accurate, reliable, and compact: